2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/angular-loader/index.md

 ---
-uid: Extensions.AppExtensions.By2sxc.GoogleReCaptchaV3.Index
+uid: Extensions.AppExtensions.By2sxc.AngularLoader.Index
 ---

-# TODO: @rb
+# TODO: @2ro

-Todo: description, what it is
+TODO: description, what it is

 ## Installation